-Our human resources system changed two years ago with the aim of all employees achieving their own professional growth and developing their subordinates.
+Our human resources system changed three years ago with the aim of all employees achieving their own professional growth and developing their subordinates.
 There is something that we emphasize at INOAC in order to become an organization that instills this type of philosophy, where each employee changes their own behavior more voluntarily and autonomously and can achieve swift professional growth.
 That is to bring out and enhance employees' aspirations and motivation toward their work.
-We are designing training for everyone from general employees to executives to identify an overlap between their own roles and 'what they aim to accomplish' = "aspirations" at INOAC for the vision of the personnel they hope to become, and put it into practice while increasing their capabilities.
+We are designing training for everyone from general employees to executives to identify overlaps between the vision of the personnel they hope to become and what they aim to accomplish = "aspirations" in the fields of their own roles and at INOAC, and put these into practice while increasing their capabilities.
 Our aim is to be an organization that raises each individual's motivation toward their work and enables them to grow autonomously.